Root Canal Treatment

 Root canal therapy is a remarkable treatment with a very high rate of success.
 This procedure involves removing the diseased tissue, halting the spread of infection and restoring the healthy portion of the tooth.
 In fact, the purpose of root canal therapy is to save a problem tooth; before the procedure was developed and gained acceptance, the only alternative for treating a diseased tooth was extraction.

-Root Canal therapy Procedure
+Root Canal Therapy Procedure In St. Francisville

 Root canal therapy usually entails one to three visits.
 During the first visit, we will drill a small hole through the top of the tooth and into the inner chamber.
 Diseased tissue is removed, the inner chamber cleansed and disinfected, and the tiny canals reshaped.
 The cleansed chamber and canals we then fill with an elastic material and medication whose main purpose is to prevent infection.
 If necessary, the drilled hole is temporarily filled until a permanent seal is made with a crown.